HKU-team-1/Text-Game/README.md

   7. Drink Heal Potion(Restore energy equals to the "heal power")
   8. Drink Energy Potion(Fully restore your energy) (Special cases:
-  1. if your opponent attacks you when you are drinking potions, then your potion bottle crashes, i.e. the potion drinking is disabled
+  (1)if your opponent attacks you when you are drinking potions, then your potion bottle crashes, i.e. the potion drinking is disabled
-  2. if both of you attacks, the one with higher attack will cause a damage -which equals to the exceeding part of it. i.e. your attack is 15, your enemy's 9, then you cause 6 attack to your enemy)
+  (2)if both of you attacks, the one with higher attack will cause a damage -which equals to the exceeding part of it. i.e. your attack is 15, your enemy's 9, then you cause 6 attack to your enemy)

   There's 6 Kinds of Enemies: